-It is important that you are aware of any symptoms of a burst AAA.
+It is extremely unlikely that a medium AAA will burst, but it is important that you are aware of any symptoms of a ruptured AAA.

 If you have new symptoms of severe, persistent abdominal and/or lower back pain, you should seek immediate medical help through an accident and emergency department.
 Make sure you tell any medical staff that you have an AAA.